replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 ```

 From there, they do a simple Helm install.
 In our case, we're going to
+tack some additional values that Harbor needs to come up correctly.
-tack on an additional flag, `--wait`.
-This helps us make sure the
+This helps us make sure the installation is complete before we move
-installation is complete before we move onto the next step in the lab.
+onto the next step in the lab.

 ```
 helm install harbor \